Protecting Celebrities from DeepFake with Identity Consistency Transformer

 AI Summary

-This paper introduces Identity Consistency Transformer (ICT), a face forgery detection method that identifies inconsistencies between inner and outer face regions to detect deepfakes.
-ICT utilizes a consistency loss to improve identity consistency determination and shows superior generalization across datasets and image degradation forms, making it particularly suitable for detecting deepfakes of celebrities.
+This paper introduces the Identity Consistency Transformer (ICT), a novel face forgery detection method that leverages high-level identity semantics to detect inconsistencies between inner and outer face regions.
+By incorporating a unique consistency loss, ICT demonstrates superior generalization across diverse datasets and image degradation types.
+An enhanced version, ICT-Ref, further boosts performance by integrating additional celebrity identity information, making it highly effective for real-world deepfake detection.

 Abstract